The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Acknowledgements

 \section{Acknowledgements}

-We thank Miles Timpe for providing the collision parameters for the oblique impacts.
+We thank Miles Timpe for providing the collision parameters for the oblique impacts and Alice Chau for helpful comments regarding the manuscript.
+We also thank the anonymous referee for valuable suggestions and comments that helped to improve the paper.
 The simulations were performed using the UZH HPC allocation on the Piz Daint supercomputer at the Swiss National Supercomputing Centre (CSCS).
 This work has been carried out within the framework of the National Centre of Competence in Research PlanetS, supported by the Swiss National Foundation.